2026 Edmonton Elks season

-The 2026 Edmonton Elks season is scheduled to be the 68th season for the team in the Canadian Football League and their 77th overall.
-The Elks will attempt to improve upon their 7–11 record from 2025, qualify for the playoffs for the first time since 2019, and win their 15th Grey Cup championship.
+The 2026 Edmonton Elks season is the 68th season for the team in the Canadian Football League (CFL) and their 77th overall.
+The Elks improved upon their 7–11 record from 2025 and qualified for the playoffs for the first time since 2019 following their victory over the Calgary Stampeders in the Labour Day Rematch on September 12, 2026.
+The Elks will attempt to win their 15th Grey Cup championship.

 The team's 2026 season is scheduled to be the second season for head coach Mark Kilam and sixth non-consecutive season for general manager Ed Hervey.

 Offseason

-CFL National Draft
+CFL Canadian draft

-The 2026 CFL draft is scheduled to take place in the spring of 2026.
-The Elks are scheduled to have eight selections in the eight-round draft.
-Not including traded picks or forfeitures, the team will select third in each round of the draft, after finishing seventh in the 2024 league standings.
+The 2026 CFL draft took place on April 28, 2026.
+The Elks had nine selections in the eight-round draft.
+Not including traded picks or forfeitures, the team selected third in each round of the draft, after finishing seventh in the 2024 league standings.